 § 19.
-It is hereby made the duty of the Legislative Assembly as its first session to provide for the payment of all debts and indebtedness authorized to be incurred by the Constitutional Convention of North Dakota, which shall remain unpaid after the appropriaton made by Congress for the same shall have been exhausted.
+It is hereby made the duty of the Legislative Assembly at its first session to provide for the payment of all debts and indebtedness authorized to be incurred by the Constitutional Convention of North Dakota, which shall remain unpaid after the appropriation made by Congress for the same shall have been exhausted.

 § 20.
-There shall be submitted at the same election at which this Constitution is submitted for rejection or adoption, Article XX, entitled "Prohibition," and persons who desire to vote for said article shall have written or printed on their ballots "For Prohibition;" and all persons desiring to vote against said article shall have written or printed on their ballots "Against Prohibition."
+There shall be submitted at the same election at which this Constitution is submitted, for rejection or adoption, Article XX, entitled "Prohibition," and persons who desire to vote for said article shall have written or printed on their ballots "For Prohibition," and all persons desiring to vote against said article shall have written or printed on their ballots "Against Prohibition."
 If it shall appear according to the returns herein provided for that a majority of all the votes cast at said election for and against prohibition are for prohibition, then said Article XX shall be and form a part of this Constitution and be in full force and effect as such from the date of the admission of this State into the Union.
-But if a majority of said votes cast shall appear according to said returns to be against prohibition, then said Article XX shall be null and void and shall not be a part of this Constitution.
+But if a majority of said votes shall appear, according to said returns to be against prohibition, then said Article XX shall be null and void and shall not be a part of this Constitution.

 § 21.
-The agreement made by the joint commission of the Constitutional Conventions of North Dakota and South Dakota concerning the records, books and archives of the Territory of Dakota; is hereby ratified and confirmed; which agreement is in the words following: That is to say-
+The agreement made by the joint commission of the Constitutional Conventions of North Dakota and South Dakota concerning the records, books and archives of the Territory of the words following: That is to say-